Wuvist/papers/japan/6022_wengwei_paper.typ

 This could due to various number of reasons.

-The typical Japanese culture famous world wide is Craftmanship.
-And it's best be represented in the documentary Jiro Dreams of Sushi @sushi :
+The typical Japanese culture famous world wide is craftmanship which best be represented in the documentary Jiro Dreams of Sushi @sushi :
 "After ten years they let you cook the eggs…"

-Skilled worker - chef spending decades perfecting cooking skills could make the best sushi in the world, but it's not the product that could be sold to mass global market.
+Skilled worker or chef spending decades perfecting cooking skills could make the best sushi in the world, but it's not the product that could be sold to mass global market.

 Another possible reason could be lack of economy incentive for innovation.